Poker Rules: Poker is one of the most popular card games around.

 During the showdown, remaining players will compare their hands based on the hand rankings.
 Suits cannot break ties including cards after the fight.

-Only the best five cards for each hand can be used for comparison.
+Only the best five cards for each hand can also be used for comparison.
 If there is a tie, players with winning hands split the pot.

 Wildcards can open a spot for another hand, five of a kind.
 The hand is often higher compared to a straight flush.